hackshackers/hackshackers-hugo/content/news/2018/01/new-year-new-chapters.md

 Hope your 2018 is getting off to a good start, hacks and hackers.
 Last year saw the addition of seven new groups to the Hacks/Hackers family: [Casablanca](https://www.meetup.com/Hacks-Hackers-Casablanca/), [Yaounde](https://groups.google.com/forum/#!forum/hacks-hackers-yaounde), [Abuja](https://groups.google.com/forum/#!forum/hackshackers-lagos), [Havana](https://www.meetup.com/Periodistas-y-programadores-Habana/events/past/), [Kuala Lumpur](https://www.meetup.com/Hacks-Hackers-Kuala-Lumpur), [Quito](https://www.meetup.com/Hacks-Hackers-Quito) and [South Wales x South West](https://www.meetup.com/Hacks-Hackers-South-Wales-x-South-West).

-We want to see even more new chapters next year.
+We want to see even more new groups next year.
 If you're interested in being an organizer, or know someone who is, let us know!
 We may even already have a co-organizer for you.

 **The week ahead:**